minecraft-access/minecraft-access/docs/content/setup/basic.md

 After all the mods you want are downloaded, you can move on to putting them into the right location for the mod loader to recognize them.
 The default path on Windows is: `%appdata%\.minecraft\mods` (the `%appdata%` is a shortcut for `C:\Users\username\AppData\Roaming`), you can directly paste it into File Explorer then press the enter key to jump to it or paste it into the run box accessed with the Windows+R keys and click enter.
-Note that on Linux, the default game directory is `~/.minecraft` and the mod directory is `~/.minecraft/mods`.
 We'll put downloaded mod files inside it, both Fabric and NeoForge will load mods from this folder by default if installed.
 You can look up how to use alternate installation locations if you wish to maintain both Fabric and NeoForge installations at the same time.
 You will need to start the game once after installing the mod loader for the `mods` folder to be created.